etrepum/mb-2014-spring-intro/02-html/README.md

 Make a separate video.html file.
 Link to it from the home page with an `a` tag.
 Find a cool YouTube video and embed it in this page.

+> We did not cover the anchor tag, but we did cover YouTube embeds

 Project: Images
 ===============

 Make an images.html file.
 Link to it from the home page with an `a` tag.
 Download a few cool images or take some photos with Photo Booth, use the `ul`, `li`, and `img` tags.

+> We covered the img tag but not ul/li

 Project: CSS
 ============